Prepare for Security and save time

 - Cigarette lighters

-- Water and other drinks, soups or syrups
+- Water, drinks, soups and syrups

 - Gels, including hair and shower gels